RyanDaDeng/branching-assessment/readme.md

 }

 ````
-Explanation: If the answer is correct, it goes to A, if the answer is correct, it goes to B.
+Explanation: If the answer is correct, it goes to A, if the answer is incorrect, it goes to B.

 ##### Score Check rule: